Julian22222/PRACTICE/Next_and_NestJS/README.md

 export default function Page() {
   return (
     //action="..." <--can be passed Server Actions or string.
-    //If we put a string - it is URL route, if we1 put the same page URL there -it will stay on the same page after Form submission and we will get "GET" parametrs, or if it is different URL route - it will redirect user to another page after Form submission and again will get "GET" parametrs.
+    //If we put a string - it is URL route, if we put the same page URL there -it will stay on the same page after Form submission and we will get "GET" parametrs, or if it is different URL route - it will redirect user to another page after Form submission and again will get "GET" parametrs.
     <Form action="/search">
       {/* On submission, the input value will be appended to the URL, e.g. /search?query=abc */}